nasosev/faisceau/README.md

 ## ABOUT

-Faisceau is an experimental toolkit for computing with cellular sheaves in F#, inspired by Michael Robinson's [PySheaf](https://github.com/kb1dds/pysheaf).
+_faisceau_ is an experimental toolkit for computing with cellular sheaves in F#, inspired by Michael Robinson's [PySheaf](https://github.com/kb1dds/pysheaf).

 We are presently in very early development and most of the intended functionality is not implemented.

-For simplicity, coefficients are taken in the binary field F2.

 ### Usage

 Look at the Jupyter Notebooks in the [examples](examples) folder.

+For simplicity and performance, _faisceau_ works with coefficients in the binary field F2.
+(The downside is that we cannot detect orientation.)

 ### Dependencies